Optimal Echo Chambers: Normal prior and signals

-At radius $r=0$, the agent is only sampling signals exactly equal to the prior expectation of 0, and not learning anything.
-The expected utility is thus simply equal to the negative prior variance, since utility is quadratic loss.
+Figure \ref{fig:utilityr} compares the expected utility of censoring to radius $r$ (solid line) to the expected utility of not censoring (dotted line), in all cases assuming the agent plays the optimal action given the signal received as per Equation \ref{eq:optimala}.
+At radius $r=0$, the agent is only sampling signal realizations exactly equal to the prior expectation of 0, and not learning anything.
+Expected utility is thus simply equal to the negative prior variance, since utility is quadratic loss.
 Radius $r^\star\approx2.35$ maximizes the expected utility of censoring, at a level higher than the expected utility of not censoring.
-As $r$ goes to infinity, the expected utility with censoring approaches the expected utility with no censoring, as the radius of attention grows to encompass the full signal space.
+As $r$ goes to infinity, the expected utility with censoring approaches the expected utility with no censoring, as the radius of attention grows to encompass the full signal realization space.

-Signals close to the prior expectation are more credible but less useful, since they don't lead the agent to change her expectation much.
-Signals far from the prior expectation are useful if true, but not as credible.
-Figure \ref{fig:utilityr} thus illustrates the key tradeoff in this paper: balancing credibility with usefulness.
+Signal realizations close to the prior expectation are more credible but less useful, since they do not lead the agent to change her beliefs much.
+Signal realizations far from the prior expectation are useful if true, but less credible.
+Figure \ref{fig:utilityr} illustrates this key tradeoff: balancing credibility with usefulness.
 Note that this tradeoff is hard to illustrate in the binary state/signal space used in much of the literature.
 With a binary state, learning that someone agrees with you strengthens your trust in the accuracy of their beliefs, but is not immediately useful as it will not change your action.

 Figure \ref{fig:totalvar} provides an alternative way to illustrate this tradeoff, by comparing what happens with the total variance of the signal and its correlation with the state of the world as the radius increases.
 Increasing $r$ increases the variance of the signal received, including valuable information about the state.
-Beyond the optimal radius $r^\star$, however, the correlation of the signal with the state diminishes as a low-type source becomes more likely.
+But beyond the optimal radius $r^\star$, the correlation of the signal with the state drops as a low-type source becomes more likely.

 To illustrate the conditions under which a finite sampling radius is optimal, we proceed to explore the agent's best response in this normal framework.
 With normal signals, standard results in Bayesian inference yield that the optimal action given source quality $a_q^*(s, \infty)$ is a linear convex combination of the prior expectation and the received signal.
 The weights are given by the relative accuracy of the prior and of the signal: